mjc3bb/db-final-2019/readme.md

    - While in this directory you will also need to run `pod install`
    - return to the project root
  - `cd db_webreact && npm ci`
    - This installs the node modules for the services web portal

-###Running the server
+<h3>Running the Server</h3>

  - `cd server && npm start` and leave this running
  - `cd mobile && npm run ios` or `cd mobile && npm run android`